-The Detectron Model XL-2 is a compact, fully transistorized audio amplifier with built-in relative intensity meter.
+The All New Detectron Model XL-2 is a compact, audio amplifier with built-in relative intensity meter.
 Used by plumbers, contractors, water departments, oil industries and maintenance engineers.
 This instrument is primarily designed as a fluid leak detector for the water and oil industry.
 It is also ideally suited for detection and study of a wide variety of other sounds created by vibration.
 Vibrations created by pressure fluid leaks in pipes, faulty bearings in a reciprocal engine, etc., are picked up by a super sensitive magnetic transducer and converted into electrical impulses.
-These impulses in turn pass through the high gain temperature stable, four stage amplifier.
+These impulses, in turn, pass through the high gain temperature stable, four stage amplifier.
 Detected sounds can be observed both on the visual meter and headphones.
-Eleven, narrow band channels allow the operator to select desired sounds while rejecting unwanted background noises.
+Eleven, narrowband channels allow the operator to select desired sounds while rejecting unwanted background noises.
 The Detectron Model XL-2 is greatly superior in every aspect to many more expensive instruments of this type.

 Construction: Instrument weighs only 2 lbs. (.907 kg) and is housed in a rugged anodized aluminum case.
 Double anodized panel; MIL Spec., printed circuit board; rugged case aluminum transducer pick-up housing. (this quality construction will allow for many trouble-free years of operations despite adverse field conditions.)
 The complete instrument, ready to operate, comes in a compartmented, molded ABS plastic carrying case.

-Circuitry: The “solid state” circuitry utilizes the very latest in silicone transistors to ensure against internal noise and to achieve the maximum reliability and stability, even at extreme ambient temperatures.
-Although the need for service other than battery replacement is rare, the printed circuit board is of un-plotted modular design for easy access.
+Circuitry: The completely redesigned circuitry utilizes the very latest components to ensure against internal noise and to achieve the maximum reliability and stability, even at extreme ambient temperatures.
+The need for service other than battery replacement is rare.

 Battery: Uses one readily available 9 volt battery.